 How The Jewish Board can help:

-- We provide both transitional and long-term options for individuals
+- We provide both transitional and long-term options for individuals with mental health needs

 - We provide apartments directly in the community.
 These apartments, known as “scatter-site” apartments, enable individuals to live independently in the community while still accessing responsive, wraparound care coordination